 As a weekly time of worship, All-Seminary

 time that students, staff, administrators and faculty can collectively set

 apart to give God thanks and praise, cultivate the recognition of God’s

-sovereignty and initiative in our lives, observe significant days and seasons in the church
+sovereignty and initiative in our lives, observe significant days and seasons

-perspective of Christ’s death and resurrection—the larger
+schedules within the perspective of Christ’s death and resurrection—the larger

 purpose that informs our work as a seminary.

-We seek to reflect the wealth of denominations, ethnicities, cultures, and traditions present at Fuller out of
+We seek to reflect the wealth of

+cultures, ethnicities, traditions, and denominations present at Fuller out of

 Body of Christ in the world.
 By making use of a variety of worship patterns,

 musical styles, drama, and visual art, we seek to engage all our senses as we

-worship the Father, Son, and Holy Spirit.
+worship God--Father, Son, and Holy Spirit.